 Root Mean Squared Error

-Root mean squared error (RMSE) is one of the standard metrics which is used for evaluation of models.
+Root mean squared error (RMSE) is one of the standard metrics that is used for the evaluation of models.
 It has been used as a standard statistical metric to evaluate model performance in different fields of research such as meteorology, air quality and climatology (Hodson, 2022).
-Let there is sample of n observations yyi,i=1, 2, 3………….n and n corresponding model predictions y, the RMSE is given as
+Let there be sample of n observations yyi,i=1, 2, 3………….n and n corresponding model predictions y, the RMSE is given as

 RMSE=1ni=1n(yi-yi )2 ………………………………………….. (iv)